 - Capture and document the image of fluorescent signals using confocal microscopy.

-- No professional experience required with relevant degree
+- No full-time professional experience required

 - Demonstrated experience with general laboratory maintenance, including cleaning, stocking supply inventory, and ensuring the maintenance of a sterile environment.